-- Officers meeting the agreed timetable of deliverables; - Officers provide appropriate responses to queries, draft audit reports and other information we request within agreed timescales; - Our accounts opinion and value for money conclusion being unqualified; - Appropriate quality of documentation is provided by the Council; and - ▶ The Council has an effective control environment.
+- Officers meeting the agreed timetable of deliverables; - ▶ Officers provide appropriate responses to queries, draft audit reports and other information we request within agreed timescales; - Our accounts opinion and value for money conclusion being unqualified; - Appropriate quality of documentation is provided by the Council; and - ▶ The Council has an effective control environment.

 If any of the above assumptions prove to be unfounded, we will seek a variation to the agreed fee.
-This will be discussed with the s151 Officer and the Audit & Risk Committee in advance.
+This will be discussed with the Council in advance.